 - 6-6.6% is returned in sales tax (9.75% in TN)

 - 42-43% goes to direct purchase of materials

 - 9-10% is spent on overhead (studio, utilities, etc.)

 - 30-37% goes to pay salaries and wages of artists and subcontractors for fabrication/installation work

 Some people fear that the artist gets all the money budgeted and can do whatever they want with it.
 This isn't true.
-A professional artist is required to function much like an architect, develop a proposal, fulfill engineering criteria and specifications, and work with other artists and contractors to create and install the work.
-The artist receives a fee for their work as does the architect, suppliers and contractors – typically 10 to 15% of the budget.
+A professional artist is required to function much like an architect: develop a proposal, fulfill engineering criteria and specifications, and work with other artists and contractors to create and install the work.
+The artist receives a fee for their work as do the architect, suppliers, and contractors—typically 10 to 15% of the budget.

 - Working in the public realm requires patience and willingness to accept comments and critiques from non-arts professionals.
-It also requires flexibility, good negotiating skills and a willingness to work outside the studio.
+It also requires flexibility, good negotiating skills, and willingness to work outside the studio.

 - Working on public art projects with public funding requires a high level of professional integrity as it necessitates the management of large sums of taxpayer money, sometimes over a long period of time.
 The artist also has to be prepared to answer to the commissioning agency and/or the media.